randomgraphics/rapid-vulkan/README.md

 - **`Pipeline`** class is basically a wrapper of VkPipeline object.
 It has 2 sub classes for compute and graphics pipeline.
 It comes with utility methods that makes constructing a pipeline object more intuitive.
 Similar as the raw VkPipeline handle, the pipeline object is **immutable** once constructed.

 - **`Drawable`** class stores reference to a pipeline along with data and parameters used by the pipeline for rendering, such as buffers, images and constants.
 It can not be used directly for rendering but can generate `DrawPack` structure via the `Drawable::compile()` method.
 The `DrawPack` is a compact and self-contained struct that can be enqueued into command buffer for rendering.
   - Unlike the `Pipeline` object, all parameters of `Drawable` object is changeable, with only one exception: the Pipeline object attached to it.
-If you want to switch to an different pipeline object, you'll have to create another `Drawable` instance.
+To switch to another pipeline object, you'll have to create another `Drawable` instance.
   - Once you are satisfied with the state of the drawable, you can call `compile()` method to generate a `DrawPack` instance, which is basically a snapshot of the current state of the `Drawable` object.
 After the `DrawPack` instance is generated, you can change the state of the `Drawable` object freely w/o affecting the state of already created `DrawPack` instances.
-  - `DrawPack` class, although is defined as a simple C++ structure, should be treated as **immutable** too.
+  - `DrawPack` class, although is defined as a simple C++ structure, should be treated as **immutable** and **opaque** too.
 Once it is created, do nothing to it but enqueue it to a `CommandBuffer` object.
 Modifying an already enqueued `DrawPack` instance could lead to undefined behavior.
     - One `DrawPack` instance can be safely enqueued into command buffer multiple times, or enqueued into multiple command buffers.
     - In the very rare case, you can tweak member values of a `DrawPack` instance to suite your special needs, but be sure to do so before it is enqueued into any command buffers.